marandall/web-php/public/static/content/readme.md

 ## Important Notice

-Do not manuallyadd files to this directory.
+Do not manually add files to this directory.

 This directly is intended to be manipulated using the console commands that have been provided so that the layout matches what is expected by